-In the mid 1990s, as President of the Downtown Fairfax Coalition, Gary founded the City of Fairfax Saturday Morning Community Farmers Market, established the Chocolate Challenge for the Chocolate Lover’s Festival, and produced Old Town Fairfax merchant guides.
+In the mid 1990s, as President of the Downtown Fairfax Coalition, Gary founded the City of Fairfax Saturday Morning Community Farmers Market, established the Chocolate Challenge for the Chocolate Lover’s Festival, and represented Old Town Fairfax merchants and businesses.
 As CEO of the Vienna Regional Chamber of Commerce between 2000-2005, he led the successful transition from the Vienna Chamber to the Vienna Tysons Regional Chamber which is now the Tysons Regional Chamber of Commerce.

 Awards, Recognition, and Community Involvement

 - The Benjamin School, Palm Beach, FL (Visiting Scholar), 2017, 2019, 2023

 - Chesterfield Chamber of Commerce (Member) 2020-Present

 - International Spy Museum (Honorary Board Member) 2016-Present